Alaya-in-Matrix/MOO/README.md

 ## About

-Multi-objective opitimization using a modified NSGA-II
+Multi-objective opitimization

-## Algorithm
+## DEMO

-- Using DE mutation and crossover instead of GA operations, just for the convenience of coding
-- Crowding volume instead of crowding distance
+See test.cpp

 ## Dependencies